List of breweries in Montana: List

+1889 Brewing Co.

+Owned by Matt and Lindsey Miller, this Billings brewery opened in December 2024.
+They brew more than 15 beers.
+Their Winter Sippa Porter won bronze in the Strong Ales category at the 2025 Montana Beer Awards.

+1Ō5 Brewing

+This brewery serves both coffee and beer in the Billings Heights neighborhood.
+Travis Zeilstra, with previous experience at four other breweries and multiple awards, is the head brewer.
+It opened in January 2025 and has the capacity to brew 10 beers.

 2 Basset Brewery

 This brewery in White Sulphur Springs is owned by Barry Hedrich.
 He opened the brewery in February 2016.
 They produce a variety of beer as well as seltzer.
 Their Woofta won the 2024 silver award for Strong Lagers from Montana Brewers Association.

 406 Brewing Company

 406 Brewing Company is a microbrewery and tasting room in Manhattan.
 The owner is Matt Muth, a home brewer since college.
 The brewery opened in 2011, as the second brewery within Bozeman's city limits.
 In 2024, the brewery moved to a larger location in Manhattan.
+The name is derived from Montana's Telephone Area Code, which is 406.

 At the 2016 North American Beer Awards, their Belgian pale took gold in the Belgian-Style Pale Ale category.
 In 2018, their Run-off Brown won silver at the North American Beer Awards in the English-Style Brown Ale category.
+At the 2024 North American Beer Awards they had three beers place: J.A.M.ber Ale won gold in Brown Porter, Belgian Pale Ale won silver in Belgian-Style Pale Ale, Peach Wheat won bronze in Other Fruit Beers.

+They were the winners of the Community Impact Award at the 2025 Montana Beer Awards.
+Their Red Barrel won silver in the Strong Ales category and Little Blonde won bronze in Golden Ales and Hybrid Styles.
+At the North American Beer Awards they won silver with both their Belgian Pale Ale and Guava Tangerine Gose.

 Angry Hank's Microbrewery

 Angry Hank's Brewing was opened in 2006 by Tim Mohr, who had worked as a brewer at Red Lodge Ales for five years.
 The brewery was originally housed in an old gas station.
 In 2012, a second location was opened eight blocks away in an old carriage house.
 The brewery moved all operations to the carriage house in 2014.
 They also began canning their signature Street Fight and Anger Management.

 The Angry Hank from which the brewery gets its name is not part of the organization, but instead a friend of the family who always seemed angry.
 The idea for the name came when someone, in an attempt to console Hank said to him, "Don't be angry Hank," just as Mohr and his family were having troubles deciding on a name for the then-proposed establishment.